robert-kel-tg/iterators-1/README.md

 ## QueryIterator

 This class enable seeking data into an Iterator using a SQL like approach.
-You instantiate a the `QueryIterator` class with an Iterator object.
+You instantiate a `QueryIterator` object with an Iterator object.
 The `QueryIterator` class implements the `IteratorAggregate` interface.

 The class uses a set of methods described below.
 But keep in mind that: